 As CEO of Signal Hill, Daniel helps organizations lead through story.
-He guides clients in discernment, brand exploration, planning, and leadership formation.
+He guides clients in brand exploration and discernment, strategic planning, and leadership formation.

 Daniel's passion is to uncover strengths.
 He believes the stories of leaders and organizations point to hidden resources and great potential.
 Clients value his appreciative approach, his use of narrative, and his ability to maximize good work.

 He brings to every project an eclectic mix of experiences and gifts rooted in 30 years of work with mission-driven enterprises.
 The son and grandson of preachers, Daniel is an ordained American Baptist minister.
 He is also a writer, teacher, speaker and producer of print, digital and video projects.
 He is the founder of Senior Correspondent, an award-winning media venture that amplifies the voices of older adults for the good of society.